kallelix/mailtemplate/readme.md

 All entries are marked with a start and ending indicator like "## CN-start" and "## CN-end"

 ## Remarks
-Please let me know how to further improve.....
+Please let me know how to further improve.....<br>
+I have made a pull request for the Mantis team to add this funcionality into Mantis itself.<br>
+Let's hope it is approved.<br>

 Have a blast!